nitesh-eng/CoreDataTut/README.md

 This is a basic list app that allows users to **add**, **update** and **delete** items.
 These changes will be saved locally using **CoreData**.

+## Conclusion
+CoreData has some advantages, such as ease of migration, entity graph representation and ease of setting up relationships.
+However, **realm should be the go-to choice** because of its speed, thread-safety and general ease-of-use.